 Call Our Maryland Workplace Injury Attorneys for a Free Consultation

-The Law Offices of Randolph Rice’s Maryland workplace injury attorneys represent injured workers and their families and fight to get them compensation after serious injuries at work.
+The Rice, Murtha & Psoras’s Maryland workplace injury attorneys represent injured workers and their families and fight to get them compensation after serious injuries at work.
 For a free legal consultation and help understanding how to proceed with your claim, call our law offices today at (410) 694-7291 to set up a free legal consultation on your case.